Open and Barrel Burning

 The open burn advisory lets you know if it is good day to burn or not depending on the air quality.
 The advisory is based on the ventilation index taken from the Medford weather station.
 This index measures the air’s ability to clean itself.
 If good ventilation conditions are predicted for the Rogue Valley outdoor burning is permitted.
 Citizens in the Rogue Basin Open Burn Control area must also follow the air quality ventilation index.
 Burning in this area is governed by Oregon State Administrative Rules.
 The open burn day designation may be obtained by calling 476-9663.
 Although the advisory covers the Rogue Basin Open Burn control Area, residents outside the area can voluntarily follow the burn advisory for the day.
 The Rogue Basin Control Area is defined from 3 miles south of Merlin, 3 miles south of Murphy, Ewe Creek and Lower River Road junction on the west and the Josephine County line on the East.
 Maps are available at Josephine County Public

-The City of Grants Pass does not allow open burning two times per year (1 in spring and 1 in fall) They do, however, allow a limited period of open burning each fall.
+The City of Grants Pass does not allow open burning at any time with the exception of two time periods per year (1 in spring and 1 in fall).
 A permit is required for this burning and citizens must follow the air quality ventilation index.
 Call 541-450-6200 for more information.

 Individual fire districts permit burning but may prohibit open burning.
 Rules are based on local fire safety or air quality concerns.
 Always contact your local fire department to find out if burning is authorized on a particular day.